DavidykZhao/DavidykZhao.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-infinity about-icon"></span>
-4 years of statistical traning and modeling experience.
+4 years of statistical modeling experience.
+Proficient in experimental design, predictive modeling, structural equation modeling, mixture model methods and data visualization.
+See my projects in <a href = "">here</a>.
 Big fan of fast.ai and an avid practioner of deep learning methods.
 I have been following their coureses and useing their course API for more than two years.
 </p>